Icinga/icinga2/doc/5-service-monitoring.md

 Please check if the Icinga 2 package already provides an [existing CheckCommand definition](10-icinga-template-library.md#plugin-check-commands).
-If yes throroughly check the required parameters and integrate the check command into your host and service objects.
+If that's the case, throroughly check the required parameters and integrate the check command into your host and service objects.

-There are the following conventions to follow when adding a new command object definition:
+Please make sure to follow these conventions when adding a new command object definition:

-* Always import the `plugin-check-command` template
+* Always import the `plugin-check-command` template.
-* Use [command-arguments](#) whenever possible.
-The `command` attribute must be an array in `[ ... ]` then for shell escaping.
+* Use 3-monitoring-basics.md#command-arguments whenever possible.
+The `command` attribute must be an array in `[ ... ]` for shell escaping.
-* Define a unique `prefix` for the command's specific command arguments.
+* Define a unique `prefix` for the command's specific arguments.
 That way you can safely set them on host/service level and you'll always know which command they control.
-* Use command argument default values, e.g. for thresholds
+* Use command argument default values, e.g. for thresholds.
 * Use [advanced conditions](9-object-types.md#objecttype-checkcommand) like `set_if` definitions.

-Example for a custom `my-snmp-int` check command:
+This is an example for a custom `my-snmp-int` check command:

     object CheckCommand "my-snmp-int" {
       import "plugin-check-command"